materialsvirtuallab/ceng114/README.md

-# NANO 114
+# CENG/NANO 114

-Welcome to the repo for NANO/CENG114.
+Welcome to the repo for CENG/NANO114.

-NANO114 is UCSD's course on Probability and Statistics and their Application to Science and Engineering taught by Prof Shyue Ping Ong.
+CENG114 is UCSD's course on Probability and Statistics and their Application to Science and Engineering taught by Prof Shyue Ping Ong.
 The purpose of this repo is to serve as a persistent and evolving collection of supplementary course materials that illustrate various probability and statistics concepts.
 Most of the code are written in python and presented in ipython notebooks.

-While this repo is completely open and anyone is welcome to use the materials contain therein, I would ask that you acknowledge any usage.
+While this repo is completely open and anyone is welcome to use the materials contained therein, I would ask that you acknowledge any usage.

 ## Usage

 To fully make use of this repo, you need python 2.7+, numpy, scipy, pandas, ipython, matplotlib and prettyplotlib.

 However, you can explore a lot of the materials without any installation.